seqan/seqan/manual/source/Tutorial/Algorithms/GraphAlgorithms.rst

    Solution
      .. container:: foldable

-        In `Assignment 3` we defined an HMM with three states: exon, splice, and intron.
+        In :ref:`tutorial-datastructures-graphs-assignment-3` of the Graphs tutorial we defined an HMM with three states: exon, splice, and intron.

         The Viterbi path is the sequence of states that is most likely to produce a given output.
         In SeqAn, it can be calculated with the function :dox:`HmmAlgorithms#viterbiAlgorithm`.